LCC-CIT/CS296N-CourseMaterials/LectureNotes/CS296N-LN-WK06D2-LoadTesting.md

 This listener gives you a statistical summary of the parameters measured in your test.

+### Run the Test from a CLI

+To get better test results you should run the test from the command line.
+When you run the test from the GUI, the overhead of the GUI limits JMeter's ability to deliver simulated users (threads) at a high rate.

+The JMeter documentation provides a list of [options for running from the command line](https://jmeter.apache.org/usermanual/get-started.html#non_gui).
+If you want to run a test that you have set up and saved using the GUI, you use a command with this syntax:

+`jmeter -n -t [jmx file] -l [results file] -e -o [Path to web report folder]`

+Example (run from the folder containing the .jmx file):
+`C:\apache-jmeter\bin\jmeter -n -t BookSite.jmx -l TestOutput.txt -e -o Dashboard`

+**-n** specifies that JMeter run in CLI mode.

+**-t** is followed by the path/filename of the test plan.

+**-l** is followed by the path/filename for the file to which the test results will be saved.

+**-e** causes a web page report dashboard to be generated after the test.

+**-o** is followed by the path to the folder where the report dashboard files will be written.

 ### Recording a Test Plan

 Follow the instructions in the tutorial by Anicas (2014), [How to Use JMeter to Record Test Scenarios](https://www.digitalocean.com/community/tutorials/how-to-use-jmeter-to-record-test-scenarios).